Most of us are generally never overcome with excitement at

 We all know how much value is added to your website by having unique and new content added on a regular basis.
 It is absolute gold for your site, both in terms of reaching your valued clients and in keeping search engines happy.
-Blogging is an excellent way to keep your website alive and kicking in terms of content.
+Blogging is an excellent way to keep your website alive and kicking in terms of content, not to mention the benefits from an Search Engine Optimisation perspective.
 But it is not always easy to find time to write blogs and when the actual revenue generating aspect of your business demands all your energy, certain tasks inevitably get put on the end of the ‘to-do’ list.

 But blogs and an updated website ultimately generate income too!
 There are ways to write blogs quickly and easily.
 See our blog on tips for new bloggers which includes advice on titles and ‘listicles’ for the days when you need to get words on paper quickly.
 However, you may want to consider that you don’t always need to be the one doing the writing.
 Guest blogging is a perfect way to access expert advice and information for your website.
 Invite a guest blogger to write for your site.
 By adding informed content and links to other industry experts, you elevate your own website and make life a little easier at the same time.